UBC-MDS/AutoTransformPy/README.md

 1. Clone AutoTransformPy to your local machine: `git clone https://github.com/UBC-MDS/AutoTransformPy.git`
 2. Navigate to the repository in your terminal.
 3. Install input: `python setup.py install`
 4. You can now use AutoTransformPy.
-Seee usage instructions below:
+See usage instructions below:

 ### Usage